 hald - Unix, Linux Command

-hald - HAL daemon
+NAMEhald - HAL daemon

-The following options are supported:
+OPTIONSThe following options are supported:

 |Specify whether to run in the foreground or the background.|

 |Enable verbose debug output.|

 |Enable logging of debug output to the syslog instead of stderr.
 Use this option only together with --verbose.|